dcchuck/head-first-design-patterns/README.md

 #### The Facade Pattern
 The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher level interface that makes the subsystem easier to use.

+#### The Template Method Pattern
+The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.